Federating Google Cloud Identities with Azure Active Directory

 Group Provisioning

-I have used the Name
+I used the Name

-attribute in the attribute mappings
+attribute in attribute mappings

-and change mapping type to Expression
+, changing the mapping type to Expression

-, please set your registered domain.
+with your registered domain.

-Join("@", NormalizeDiacritics(StripSpaces([displayName])), johnalfaro.com")
+Join("@", NormalizeDiacritics(StripSpaces([displayName])), "johnalfaro.com")

-User and Groups Syncing
+User and Group Syncing

 .
-After this, you have two options to sync the users and groups.
+You have two options to sync:

 Monitoring

-Single Sign-On configuration
+Single Sign-On Configuration

 - Edit the